Feast Days of the God of Israel

 The meanings of God's feasts

-Finally, the Last Great Day signifies the second resurrection, when all who have lived and died without ever knowing God and His plan will have their opportunity to be saved.
+Finally, the Last Great Day signifies the second resurrection, a time after the millenium when the dead who were not brought back to life in the first resurrection and never had a chance to receive God's Spirit will be resurrected to live again.
+They will be given an opportunity, over time, to know God, understand His truths, repent and receive His Spirit.
+They will have an opportunity to be saved.
+It is their opportunity to choose to become part of the Kingdom of God, to receive salvation.
 God will resurrect them from their graves and give them temporary physical life along with revelatory knowledge of God, His truths and their part in His master plan (Revelation 20:11-12; Ezekiel 37:1-14).

 These feasts—God's feasts (Leviticus 23:2, 4)—represent the steps in His plan for salvation.